szymonmichalski/starid-1/docs/index.md

 from here, i might occasionally try posting on linkedin as well. this will probably be obvious because capitalization will be used. conformance rather than aesthetics.

-After a week on the beach in southern Italy, here are some thoughts.
-The ML project at work went well, with a prototype deployed at a large customer.
+After a week on the beach in southern Italy, here are some end of summer contemplations.
+The ML project at Voipfuture during June and July went well, with a prototype deployed at a large customer.
 In brief, a predictive model for network KPIs on day-of-week and hour-of-day time scales.
-The underlying concepts fit together with the next steps for Starid, where the focus is attention...
+It points in interesting directions.

 ML is beginning to explore a frontier referred to as attention.
-One perspective on this is, increased emphasis on vectorized, dot-product-based, linear algebra parallelization of the core decision processes.
+One perspective on this is, increased emphasis on vectorized, dot product based, numerical parallelization of decision processes.
+Increased avoidance of sequential, loop based, thread based bottlenecks.

 *20.6.2017*